 Building a Pokémon TCG deck on your own is no easy task.
 With so many cards available to use, it’s your job to pick out 60 cards that work together to create a winning strategy.
 How do you decide which ones to use?
 How many Pokémon, Trainer, and Energy cards should you be playing?
 Depending on the strategy your deck is using, the answers to those questions can vary. – Designing a Deck from Scratch

 To complicate matters further, different Pokemons use different types of energy.
-There are nine different types of energy – Grass, Fire, Water, Lightning, Psychic, Fighting, Darkness, Metal, and Fairy.
+There are ten different types of energy – Grass, Fire, Water, Lightning, Psychic, Fighting, Darkness, Metal, Dragon and Fairy.
 Then there are special energy cards, such as Double Colourless, Rainbow, Plasma, Potion, Darkness, Recycle, Boost, and Crystal – just to name a few.

 The trainer cards have three main categories – item, supporter, and stadium.
 Like the Pokemon cards, each of these offer a variety of different cards you can select from to include in your deck.
 The cards you choose to include in your deck will depend on the strategy of your game.